Amir Hampel is a professor at New York University Shanghai.

 award-winning publications in top journals

-active networks in fields of academic and market research, wellness, psychotherapy, and Chinese medicine, both in China and internationally
+active networks in the fields of academia, media, psychotherapy, wellness, and Chinese medicine, both in China and internationally

 FOCUS

-My research investigates social change, youth culture, mental health, and Chinese medicine in urban China, and has focused on:
+My research investigates popular culture, mental health, and Chinese medicine in China, and has focused on:

 → urban youth, individualism, and consumer culture

-→ self-help psychology, psychotherapy, and mental health online
+→ self-help groups, child development, and mental health online

 → emerging applications for Chinese medicine